-Instructions on how to use the Schedule of Units are included in the report found http://www.scu.edu.au/admin/asu/
+Instructions on how to use the Schedule of Units are included at the above web address.

 Abbreviations used in the Schedule of Units are detailed in the opening pages of the Schedule, as are the School Codes and the abbreviations used for Pre-requisites, Co-requisites and Antirequisites.